Existential crisis: Behavioral

 Existential crises can have various effects on the individual's behavior.
-They often lead a person to isolate themselves and engage less in social interactions.
+They often lead a person to isolate themself and engage less in social interactions.
 For example, one's communication to one's housemates may be limited to very brief responses like a simple "yes" or "no" in order to avoid a more extended exchange or the individual reduces various forms of contact that are not strictly speaking necessary.
 This can result in a long-term deterioration and loss of one's relationships.
 In some cases, existential crises may also express themselves in overtly anti-social behavior, like hostility or aggression.
 These negative impulses can also be directed at the person themselves, leading to self-injury and, in the worst case, suicide.

 Addictive behavior is also seen in people going through an existential crisis.
 Some turn to drugs in order to lessen the impact of the negative experiences whereas others hope to learn through the non-ordinary drug experiences to cope with the existential crisis.
 While this type of behavior can succeed in providing a short-term relief of the effects of the existential crisis, it has been argued that it is usually maladaptive and fails on the long-term level.
 This way, the crises may even be further exacerbated.
 For the affected, it is often difficult to distinguish the need for pleasure and power from the need for meaning, thereby leading them on a wrong track in their efforts to resolve the crisis.
 The addictions themselves or the stress associated with existential crises can result in various health problems, ranging from high blood pressure to long-term organ damage and increased likelihood of cancer.

 Existential crises may also be accompanied by ritualistic behavior.
 In some cases, this can have positive effects to help the affected transition to a new outlook on life.
 But it might also take the form of compulsive behavior that acts more as a distraction than as a step towards a solution.
 Another positive behavioral aspect concerns the tendency to seek therapy.
 This tendency reflects the awareness of the affected of the gravity of the problem and their desire to resolve it.